emma-on-github/transguide-uk/index.md

 ---

-**Disclaimer:** Information on this site is accurate as of March 2026.
-Policies, services, and waiting times may change.
-Always check official NHS and government sources for the latest updates.
+### Disclaimer

+The information on this website is provided for general guidance only.
+It is not legal advice, medical advice, or a substitute for professional support.
+While I aim to keep all content accurate and up to date, laws, NHS processes, and organisational policies can change.
+Always check official sources or speak to a qualified professional before making decisions based on this information.

+This site may link to external organisations; I am not responsible for the content of those websites.

+---